acquia/blt/readme/ci.md

     - Tests (PHPUnit, Behat, etc.) are run against the installed instance of Drupal
 1. The CI tool reports the status of the build (success or failure) back to GitHub.
 1. If the build was successful, a human merges the pull request.
-1. The CI tool generates an artifact that is suitable for deployment.
+1. The merge triggers yet another CI build.
+In addition to building and testing your application again, this build will generate an artifact that is suitable for deployment.
 1. The artifact is deployed.
 If this is done automatically, it is considered Continuous Deployment.

 ### Acquia Pipelines

-Acquia Pipelines is a Continuous Integration and Continuous Deployment solution build on Acquia Cloud infrastructure.
-For Acquia Cloud users, it provides the benefit of integrating directly with an Acquia Cloud subscription, allowing build artifacts to be easily deployed.
+[Acquia Pipelines](https://docs.acquia.com/pipelines) is a Continuous Integration and Continuous Deployment solution built on Acquia Cloud infrastructure.
+For Acquia Cloud users, it provides the benefit of integrating directly with an Acquia Cloud subscription.
+This allows build artifacts to be easily deployed.

 To initialize Pipelines support for your BLT project: